TarunTXE/rag-evaluation-framework/README.md

 ## What it does

 The system ingests PDF documents (syllabi, question papers), chunks and embeds them, and answers natural-language questions using only the retrieved context — with source attribution shown alongside every answer.
+Users can also upload their own PDF directly through the dashboard, which is immediately indexed and made queryable alongside the existing corpus.

 Rather than shipping a single, unmeasured RAG pipeline, the project systematically varies key configuration choices (chunk size, retrieval depth, embedding model) and measures the impact of each on:

 - **Retrieval Recall@k** — does the system retrieve the correct source document for a given question?
 - **Faithfulness** — does the generated answer actually reflect the retrieved content, rather than hallucinating?